 - 3.4.1 DDMBA supports FAIR PLAY therefore, during all play, a player must play at least 2 innings, unless for disciplinary reasons.
 (Note: due to team size it may be difficult to manage the playing time.
 The intent is to BE FAIR.) - 3.4.2 Bench Rule Only players, coaches, managers and league officials shall be allowed in the bench areas of the playing field.
 Spectators and parents must not enter this area until the game has been completed. - 3.4.3 Game Score Both coaches are responsible to post the game score to DDMBA website within 24 hours of the game completion.
 Failure to call will result in loss of points in the league standings.
-If no official Umpire shows up for the game, the PC should be notified. - 3.4.4 Rescheduling Games A coach must notify the opposing coach and the Recreational Coordinator no less than 48 hours prior to game time of a cancellation.
-The game MUST be re-scheduled within 7 days or the game will be considered forfeit by the cancelling team.
+If no official Umpire shows up for the game, the PC should be notified. - 3.4.4 Rescheduling games CANCELLATIONS AND RAINED OUT GAMES A coach must notify the opposing coach and the Recreational Co-ordinator no less than 48 hours prior to game time of a cancellation.
+The cancelled or rained out game MUST be rescheduled [not necessarily played] within 7 days or the game will be considered forfeit by the cancelling team.
 Any game not made up by the end of the season will be forfeited by the cancelling team.
 All forfeited games will be scored as 1 run per inning.
-IE U15 play 7 inning games the score would be 7-0.
+For example, U15 play 7 inning games the score would be 7-0.
+It is the responsibility of the home team's coach to reschedule the game.
+The home team coach shall co-ordinate with the visiting team coach to make a decision on the rescheduled game date/time/location and then inform their club president.
+Once agreement is reached the Recreation Co-ordinator will be advised of the new date/time/location of the rescheduled game and shall enter the rescheduled game in the league's online scheduling system.